louislivi/SMProxy/docs/en/README.md

 ## Principle

 Store the database connection as an object in memory.
-When users need to access the database, a connection will be established for the first time.
+When users need to access the database, a connection established for the first time.
 After that, instead of establishing a new connection, free connections will be retrieved from the connection pool when users require.
 Also, users don't need to close connection but put it back into the connection pool for other requests to use.

-All these things, connecting, disconnecting are managed by the connection pool itself.
+The connection pool itself manages all these things, connecting, disconnecting.
 At the same time, you can also configure the parameters of the connection pool, like:

 - The initial number of connections
 - Min / Max number of connections